 What is shared here is food for thought and not the ultimate words on rainwater harvest and storage.
 There are codes in some areas which position the rainwater cistern underground, near the foundation.
 This is not a good idea.
 Why?
 Contaminates from any source do not enter a reservoir on top of the ground.
 The above-ground reservoir is bathed in cleansing sunlight.
 All contamination flows down and away.

 A small rainwater wall encircling the roof is very low cost.
 Make the wall 10 - 15 centimeters high (6").
 Make two “L” shaped strips from welded wire.
 Attach them to the roof.
 Cover with fine mesh and then plaster.

 The position of the overflow pipe determines the minimum air gap.
 The lowest point of the overflow pipe is the maximum height of the stored water.
 Notice that the water containment wall is not centered on the tank.
 The far side from the inlet needs to be slightly higher so water flows with the circular arrows to the inlet.

-The simplified version of a reservoir roof water collection system includes a rinse plumbing design which is a good idea but presents a problem.
-If it is not maintained, it soon fills with damp material that acts as a growing medium.
+This rainwater collection system includes a rinse plumbing design that is a good idea but can be a problem.
+If the rinse pipe is not cleaned, it fills with damp material that acts as a growing medium.

 This system works well for rainy areas.
 Those who live in arid climates will probably not use this design and simply use a broom once or twice a year.
 Some regions have abundant rain and little debris while others are semi-arid with much debris.
 The range of conditions varies greatly and the technique used to collect and store rainwater will vary as well.